Clutter-Robust Vision-Language-Action Models through Object-Centric and Geometry Grounding: Conclusion

-\textbf{Limitations and future directions.} Our framework also motivates several future extensions.
-First, \model depends on the reliability of its perception components (segmentation, VLM-based grounding, and depth estimation).
-For example, if the segmentation network merges nearby instances in dense clutter, the resulting grounded views can become imperfect and may reduce downstream action accuracy.
-Second, our current system prioritizes robustness over efficiency: although the achieved control rate is sufficient for our tabletop tasks, the use of off-the-shell modules for segmentation, VLM inference, and depth estimation introduces non-trivial latency.
+Second, in this paper we focus on improving robustness under cluttered scenes, while efficiency is not our primary focus.
+We nevertheless apply two simple runtime optimizations, namely running depth estimation in a separate process to enable parallel execution, and gating wrist-view object-centric grounding so it is invoked only when the tracked scene content changes.
+Even with these improvements, the use of off-the-shelf modules for segmentation, VLM inference, and depth estimation introduces non-trivial computational overhead.
 In settings where an RGB-D sensor is available, depth can be obtained directly from the camera, eliminating the external depth estimator and reducing overhead.
 More broadly, a promising direction is to distill or amortize the grounding pipeline into lighter models, or to equip and train VLAs with an internal object-centric grounding stage following our explicit pipeline as supervision.

-Finally, since our goal in this work is to establish the effectiveness of explicit perception grounding, our experiments have been conducted on short-horizon tabletop pick-and-place; extending our framework to long-horizon, multi-stage tasks and more dynamic environments remains as an important direction.
+Finally, since our goal in this work is to establish the effectiveness of explicit perception grounding, our experiments have been conducted on short-horizon tabletop pick-and-place; extending our framework to long-horizon, multi-stage tasks and more dynamic environments remains an important direction.
+In addition, depth is used here to emphasize object geometry for grounding and generalization.
+However, geometric information can also support collision avoidance and trajectory planning, so extending the grounded representation toward obstacle-aware action reasoning is a natural future direction.